MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-troubleshooting-guide.md

    This is a known issue that happens whenever the name of the machine that is trying to install the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] package is longer than 15 characters.
 There are currently no workarounds other than changing the name of the machine.
 You can edit the hostname file and reboot the machine, which is explained in detail in the following [website guide](https://www.cyberciti.biz/faq/ubuntu-change-hostname-command/).

-3. The system administration (SA) password must be reset.
+3. The system administration (SA) password must be reset, which will stop the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] service temporarily.

-   If you forgot the system administrator (SA) password or need to reset it for some other reason, follow these steps.
+   If you forget the system administrator (SA) password or need to reset it for some other reason, follow these steps.

-   > [!NOTE]
-   > The following steps stop the [!INCLUDE[ssNoVersion](../includes/ssnoversion-md.md)] service temporarily.

    Log into the host terminal, run the following commands and follow the prompts to reset the SA password: